7+ Best Podcast Software to Edit and Record Your Show (2023)

 - Free: Free trial available for 90 days with 2 hours of upload per month

-All plans offer unlimited storage, unlimited team members, advance stats, and podcast import.
+All plans offer unlimited storage, team members, advanced stats, and podcast import.
 Only upload hours vary for different plans.

-Suitable for podcasters who are looking for a unique set of podcasting tools ($8 per month).
+Suitable for podcasters looking for a unique set of podcasting tools ($8 per month).

-FuseBox is one of the most powerful podcast players and editors for your website.
+FuseBox is one of the most potent podcast players and editing for your website.

 FuseBox also lets you: